pitt-miskov-zivanov-lab/BioRECIPE/docs/definitions.rst

 Executable model definitions
 ----------------------------

-In element-based modeling of biological systems, an element represents a biomolecular species (and in some cases even a biological process) and all reactions that lead to changes in a single species are lumped together within the corresponding element’s update rule.
-A hybrid element-based model can be more formally defined as follows.
+All interactions that lead to changes in a single element are combined into an update rule for that element.
+Since these rules can have different mathematical form, for example, logical, discrete, or continuous functions, we also refer to these models as *hybrid element-based models*.

 .. admonition:: Definition 3 - Executable model structure (static)

  The static structure of a model can be defined as a directed graph :math:`G(V,E)`, where :math:`V=\{v_1,v_2,...,v_N\}` is a set of nodes, and each node :math:`v_i=v(\mathbf{a}_i^v) (i=1,...,N)` is one model element, while :math:`E=\{e_1,e_2,...,e_M\}` is a set of directed edges, and an edge :math:`e_j=e(v_{s_j},v_{t_j},\mathbf{a}_j^e), (v_{s_j},v_{t_j}\in V,j=1,...,M)` indicates a directed interaction between elements :math:`v_{s_j}` and :math:`v_{t_j}`, in which source node :math:`v_{s_j}` influences target node :math:`v_{t_j}`.
 Vectors :math:`\mathbf{a}_i^v` and :math:`\mathbf{a}_j^e` are formed following the definitions of node and edge attribute vectors.

-.. admonition:: Definition 4 - Input node
+.. admonition:: Definition 4 - Input and output node

  An input node is a node that is not a target node of any edge in the model, and an output node is a node that is not a source node of any edge in the model.

-We also refer to input and output nodes as “hanging” from the rest of the model, and they are often important for modeling outcomes: input nodes are used as pathway catalysts, and output nodes can represent model outcomes.
+In the graph, input and output nodes are “hanging” from the rest of the model.

 .. admonition:: Definition 5 - Path